Serve Nationally & Internationally

 CUMC is committed to sending teams to help with Volunteers in Mission (VIM).
 Trips are day, weekend, or week-long that help a community meet an urgent need with some of our sweat and the love of God.

 We often partner with UMVIM and UMCOR in regional and natural disasters.
-To learn about upcoming opportunities to serve beyond our community in disaster relief, contact Kathy Charette,
+To learn about upcoming opportunities to serve beyond our community in disaster relief, contact Pastor Quinton,

 haiti